-The Bulgarian split squat is a single-leg unilateral squat where the back leg is elevated on a bench or step.
-Using a single leg at a time keeps the quads under constant tension.
+The Bulgarian split squat is a single-leg unilateral split squat variation where the back leg is elevated on a bench or step.
+Using one leg at a time when doing the bulgarian split squat keeps the quads, especially on the front foot, under constant tension.

-- Perform the set for at least 30 seconds to help your legs grow.
+- Perform the set for at least 30 seconds for max quad growth and to help your legs grow.
 Do this exercise after doing leg presses, hack squats, or squats.

 - Superset your squats or leg presses with walking lunges.
-In order to activate the quads more, you can do short-strides instead of long-strides while doing walking lunges.
-Aim to perform around 20 reps of lunges.
+In order to activate the quads more, you can do short-strides instead of long-strides (those where you take a long step forward with the front foot) while doing walking lunges.
+Aim to perform around 20 reps of lunges to get bigger quads.